dialpad/dialtone-vue/README.md

 ### Timeline

-Our goal is to have a stable 1.0 release in early 2021.
+Our goal is to have a stable 1.0 release in Q3 2021.
 At this point, we will split Dialtone Vue into a separate repository and follow semantic versioning.

 ## Usage